mikebolt/BasicSplitter/README.md

 A Solidity smart contract which you can send ether or ERC20 tokens to guarantee that it will be split evenly between the recipient addresses.

-Ether is split automatically in the receive function and the sender pays a small gas cost for the math.

-ERC20 tokens can be sent to the contract.
+Ether and ERC20 tokens can be sent to the contract.
 It will hold them until a withdraw function is called.
-Anyone can pay the gas fee to call splitAndWithdrawToken or splitAndWithdrawTokens without negative consequence.
+Anyone can pay the gas fee to call splitEther, splitAndWithdrawToken, or splitAndWithdrawTokens.

 This contract is configurable to help reduce contract size and gas costs depending on the owner's needs.
 It is designed to be as simple as possible